 Tests: You will have a total of 2 Unit tests.
-Each test will cover online discussions and readings from the textbook.
+Each test will cover online discussions and readings from the textbook/instructor recommended journal articles.
 In addition, you will have a Comprehensive Final Exam at the end of the semester which covers all the chapters we have covered in this course.
+All tests for our course will be in Connect.